1984 Summer Olympics: Music

 John Williams composed the theme for the Olympiad, "Los Angeles Olympic Theme" later also known as "Olympic Fanfare and Theme".
 This piece won a Grammy for Williams and became one of the most well-known musical themes of the Olympic Games, along with Leo Arnaud's "Bugler's Dream"; the latter is sometimes attached to the beginning of Olympic Fanfare and Theme.
 Composer Bill Conti also wrote a song to inspire the weightlifters called "Power".
 An album, The Official Music of the XXIII Olympiad—Los Angeles 1984, featured those three tracks along with sports themes written for the occasion by popular musical artists including Foreigner, Toto, Loverboy, Herbie Hancock, Quincy Jones, Christopher Cross, Philip Glass, Paul Engemann and Giorgio Moroder.
 "Reach Out" was the main soundtrack and is the official theme song of the 1984 Summer Olympics.

 The Brazilian composer Sérgio Mendes also produced a special song for the 1984 Olympic Games, "Olympia," from his 1984 album Confetti.
 A choir of approximately one thousand voices was assembled of singers in the region.
 All were volunteers from nearby churches, schools and universities.

 Etta James performed "When the Saints Go Marching In" at the Opening Ceremony.

 Vicki McClure, along with the International Children's Choir of Long Beach, sang "Reach Out and Touch".

+Alongside Williams and the house orchestra, 84 pianists performed an abridged version of George Gershwin's composition Rhapsody in Blue.

-Lionel Richie performed a special extendend 9-minute version of his hit single "All Night Long" at the closing ceremonies.
+Lionel Richie performed a special extended 9-minute version of his hit single "All Night Long" at the closing ceremonies.

+Mascot

+The mascot was a bald eagle named Sam the Olympic Eagle.

 Highlights

-Arts Festival
+Cultural Olympics

-The 1984 Summer Olympics was preceded by the 10-week-long adjunct Los Angeles Olympic Arts Festival, which opened on June 2 and ended on August 12.
-It provided more than 400 performances by 146 theater, dance and music companies, representing every continent and 18 countries.
+The 1984 Summer Olympics was preceded by the 10-week-long adjunct Olympic Arts Festival or the Cultural Olympics, which opened on June 1 and ended on August 12.
+It provided more than 400 performances by 146 theater, dance, and music companies, representing every continent and 18 countries, as well as art exhibitions and films.
 It was organized by then-CalArts President Robert Fitzpatrick.
+Along with many famous American dance companies, such as the Dance Theatre of Harlem, the festival hosted three international debuts: German choreographer Pina Bausch and her Tanztheater Wuppertal, Groupe Emile Dubois from France, and the Japanese Butoh.